 You can build your own app catalog and create an application self-service portal for the employees to install the apps they need.
 In case of in-house enterprise apps not available for public download on the Internet, you can have them easily distributed using MDM.
 You can also pre-configure settings (supported for iOS, Android and Windows) as well as permissions for the apps thereby ensuring the apps are ready to use on installation and require minimal user intervention.

 MDM also integrates with Android Enterprise (also referred to as Google Play for Work), Apple Business Manager (previously known as Apple Volume Purchase Program), and Windows Business Store ensuring you can silently install/update/uninstall apps without any user intervention.
 For this, the devices need to be provisioned as Device Owner in case of Android and Supervised in case of iOS.

-To ensure BYO devices accessing corporate data adhere to organization compliance standards, you can periodically scan devices to fetch basic device data such as OS version, space available etc. In case the personal device is running outdated OS versions, you can initiate and automate OS updates from MDM server.
+For effective BYOD management, you can periodically scan devices to fetch basic device data such as OS version, etc., in order to ensure the devices accessing corporate data adhere to organization compliance standards.
+In case the personal device is running outdated OS versions, you can initiate and automate OS updates from MDM server.

 As the devices are handy and portable, there are high chances of it being lost/misplaced.
 If it is misplaced, MDM lets you remotely lock the device to prevent unauthorized data access.
 You can locate the device and make it ring an alarm to get its exact location.
 In case the device is lost, you can enable Lost Mode which automatically locks the device and prevents it from being accessed.
 To ensure device cannot be unlocked from Lost Mode by providing the device passcode, MDM provides you with the option of resetting the passcode.
 You can optionally display a message and a contact number to hand over the device to its rightful owner.
 Lastly, you can choose to wipe the device to prevent misuse of data.